Madame-Aehm/CAB-Project-3-Spikes/4. TS/notes.md

 ## Type Aliases

 If we find ourselves using the same combination of Types many times, we can create a **Type Alias** to hold that value.
-Think of it like a custom Type.
+Think of it like a custom Type variable.
 We do this by using the declaration `type`, and then assigning a name (the Alias).
-It's not compulsory, but good practise is to give your Types capitalized Aliases to help differentiate Types from variables:
+It's not compulsory, but good practise is to give your Types capitalized Aliases to help differentiate Types from regular JavaScript variables:

 ```ts
 type StrNum = string | number